 - In February 2017 BurkeyLoan announced a mortgage product that allows the home buyer to borrow up to 120% of the home’s value.
 The buyer then uses a portion of the loan proceeds to pay off or reduce their student loan debt.

 - In November 2016 Social Finance (SoFi) and Fannie Mae announced a new mortgage product that allows homeowners to refinance their mortgage and use their home equity to pay their student loan debt.
 This product is cheaper than a traditional cash-out refinance and gives borrowers a lower interest rate than they were paying on their student loans.

 At least one state is also helping buyers tackle student loan debt.
 In November 2016 the Maryland Department of Housing and Community Development announced the Maryland SmartBuy program.
 The program provides participating home buyers with a forgiveable loan up to 15% of their home’s purchase price to pay off their student loans.

 To qualify, home buyers must contribute 5% of the purchase price as a down payment and have at least $1,000 in student loan debt.
 Participants must also purchase a home owned by Maryland Department of Housing and Community Development and live in the home for at least five years.

 Even if you don’t qualify for any of the programs listed above, you may still be able to purchase a home with student loan debt.
-Click here for a list of home-buying tips geared specifically toward college graduates with student loan debt.
+Click here and here for articles about home-buying tips geared specifically toward college graduates with student loan debt.
 We also encourage you to contact a housing and financial counselor, who can help you create a plan to pay off your loans, improve your credit and save for your down payment.

 On the House blog posts are meant to provide general information on various housing-related issues, research and programs.
 We are not liable for any errors or inaccuracies in the information provided by blog sources.
 Furthermore, this blog is not legal advice and should not be used as a substitute for legal advice from a licensed professional attorney.